Means of production

-In political philosophy, the means of production refers to the generally necessary assets and resources that enable a society to engage in production.
-While the exact resources encompassed in the term may vary, it is widely agreed to include the classical factors of production (land, labour, and capital) as well as the general infrastructure and capital goods necessary to reproduce stable levels of productivity.
-It can also be used as an abbreviation of the "means of production and distribution" which additionally includes the logistical distribution and delivery of products, generally through distributors; or as an abbreviation of the "means of production, distribution, and exchange" which further includes the exchange of distributed products, generally to consumers.
+In political philosophy, the means of production are the generally necessary assets and resources that enable a society to engage in production.
+While the exact resources encompassed may vary, they are widely agreed to include the classical factors of production (land, labor, and capital) as well as the general infrastructure and capital goods necessary to reproduce stable levels of productivity.
+The term means of production can also refer to the means of production and distribution, which additionally include the logistical distribution and delivery of products, generally through distributors; or the means of production, distribution, and exchange, which further include the exchange of distributed products, generally to consumers.

-The concept of "Means of Production" is used by researchers in various fields of study — including politics, economics, and sociology — to discuss, broadly, the relationship between anything that can have productive use, its ownership, and the constituent social parts needed to produce it.
+The concept of the means of production is used by researchers in various fields of study—including politics, economics, and sociology—to discuss, broadly, the relationship between anything that can have productive use, its ownership, and the constituent social parts needed to produce it.